-- recorded teaching (e.g. Oak National Academy lessons, video/audio recordings made by teachers) - Instructions and activities set by teachers on the website. - Reading books pupils have at home. - Commercially available websites supporting the teaching of specific subjects or areas, including video clips or sequences - 'Keeping in Touch' (KiT) calls from the teacher to discuss how your child is managing learning at home
+- recorded teaching (e.g. Oak National Academy lessons, video/audio recordings made by teachers) - Instructions and activities set by teachers on Google classroom. - worksheets attached on Google Classroom. - Reading books pupils have at home. - Commercially available websites supporting the teaching of specific subjects or areas, including video clips or sequences - Live teacher input (If the teacher is not also teaching in person)